Last week, I got this email from Robert Hahn, whom I interviewed a few months ago on this podcast. He wrote:

 In January 2018, I took a good look at many cryptocurrencies.

-Like you, I was intrigued by Monero, but I settled on Zcash being a better bet because it has superior technology.
+Like you, I was intrigued by Monero, but I settled on Zcash as a better bet because of its superior technology.

 I was wrong.